 Passion:

 I am most passionate about helping children reach their full potential as both a person and student.
 I love to challenge my students to think outside of the box and to be curious as they engage in the learning process.
-I also strongly encourage students to ask questions and be active participants in their education journeys.
+I also strongly encourage students to ask questions and be active participants in their educational journeys.

 Philosophy:

 My philosophy is every child wants to learn and all children learn differently.
-It’s my job as an educator to help guide and foster all of my students’ journeys as they strive to reach their fullest potential.
+It’s my job as an educator to help guide and foster my students’ journeys as they strive to reach their fullest potential.
 Classrooms need to foster a nurturing, fun, and positive learning environment for all students.
-I feel strongly children begin to learn and explore the world around them once they feel safe and confident at school.
+I feel strongly that children begin to learn and explore the world around them once they feel safe and confident at school.
 Learning can be and should be fun for all children.

 Favorite part of teaching:

 The moment when a student finally grasps an idea or concept that he or she has been struggling with at school.
-It warms my heart when I hear a child exclaim, “I got it!’
+It warms my heart when I hear a child exclaim, “I got it!”
 I always tell my students if they are patient they will see that hard work and practice will lead to success.

 Favorite teaching memory:

-One of my favorite teaching memories is from two years ago.
+One of my favorite teaching memories is from a few years ago.
 A student and I were practicing to write her name in shaving cream and the student finally was able to write her name.
 The student looked up at me with the biggest smile and said, “Thank you, Mrs. Kidwell.
 That was hard, but we did it!”

 Favorite thing about St. Martha: